HTML and OTT. Can Browsers Handle the Demands of Streaming?

 This is not to say web isn’t an option.
 There are benefits.
 It all depends on the size and complexity of the app strategy.
 Smaller, niche services would have better luck with an HTML-based approach, as the scale of the project is smaller than that of the large media enterprises.
 Your aspirations for platform reach, brand exposure, and unique app features (ads, commerce, etc.) will determine how viable browser technology is to sustain a full suite of apps.

 My colleague, Erik has put together a substantive list of considerations as it relates to web technologies and OTT.
-His technical breakdown explores much of what I haven’t covered in this piece, including performance, NPM ecosystems, APIs, and plenty more.
-Please find the link, here or below.
+His paper explores much of what I haven’t covered in this piece, including performance, NPM ecosystems, APIs, and plenty more.
+I encourage you to download the full guide for an in-depth technical breakdown.